The Rule Book (GE/RT8000) and other National Operations Publications are documents that contain direct instructions for railway staff.

 Consultation and Stakeholder Register lists documents currently open for consultation.

-Copies of the Rule Book
+How to get the Rule Book